rubyAnneB/linkReaper-cli/README.md

 for code coverage

-## releases in TestPy
+## releases
-this project has been released in [TestPyPI](https://test.pypi.org/project/linkreaper/).
+This project has been released on pypi.
-Once a more polished version has been created.
-It will be published in PyPi.
-To install from pip, use the following command:
+To install execute the following command in your terminal.

-    pip install -i https://test.pypi.org/simple/ linkreaper
+    pip install linkreaper==0.0.4

 ## Dependencies